 University policy requires compliance with federal regulations for the protection of human research subjects.
 Information about human subjects research and the IRB application process are available online at https://www.osp.txstate.edu/irb/.

-After downloading Snap Professional (you will receive access after you attend the training), an electronic copy of the Snap User Manual can be found in the User Guides folder installed on your PC.
+After downloading Snap Professional, an electronic copy of the Snap User Manual can be found in the User Guides folder installed on your PC.
 Additional information is available on the Snap resource page and basic online training.

 Below are two documents containing detailed instructions about creating HTML surveys using Snap.
 These documents are not intended to take the place of training.